Bernardvdv/Maleficent-Pumpkin/README.md

     device_class: motion
 ```

+***Porch Light Config***

+To enable access to the porch light in Node-Red, the standard porch light was replaced with a Kasa Smart Bulb and configured through the Kasa integration

+More information can be found at https://www.home-assistant.io/integrations/tplink/

 #### Automation ####

 In order to enable the motion sensor to trigger the events, a flow needs to be configured in Node-Red.